beiko-lab/sarand/README.md

   -i INPUT_GFA, --input_gfa INPUT_GFA
                         Path to assembly graph (in GFA format) that you wish to analyse
+  -a ASSEMBLER, --assembler ASSEMBLER
+                        Assembler used to generate input GFA (required to correctly parse coverage information).
+It can be one of the following options: metaspades, bcalm and megahit
+  -k MAX_KMER_SIZE, --max_kmer_size MAX_KMER_SIZE
-  -j NUM_CORES, --num_cores NUM_CORES
+                        The (maximum) k-mer sized used by assembler to generate input GFA -j NUM_CORES, --num_cores NUM_CORES
                         Number of cores to use
   -c COVERAGE_DIFFERENCE, --coverage_difference COVERAGE_DIFFERENCE